Construction at Kensington

-Building the western tunnel entrance will involve construction works on Childers Street to build a retaining wall that will support the embankment on the northern side of the rail corridor (east of Kensington Road), which is to be widened to accommodate the new Metro Tunnel tracks.
+Building the western tunnel entrance involves construction works on Childers Street to build a retaining wall that will support the embankment on the northern side of the rail corridor (east of Kensington Road), which is to be widened to accommodate the new Metro Tunnel tracks.

-A construction support site is proposed on Hobsons Road and a tunnel boring machine (TBM) retrieval box will also be built to support tunnelling works.
+A construction support site on Hobsons Road and a tunnel boring machine (TBM) retrieval box have been built to support tunnelling works.

 It is not proposed that any construction activities for the Metro Tunnel Project will be undertaken in JJ Holland Park, other than potential upgrades to the shared use path.